tylerobara/BrickTracker/README.md

 4. Access the web interface at `http://localhost:3333`

-5. Go to the Config page and:
-   - Click "Update local data" to download latest LEGO data
-   - Click "Create Database" to initialize the database
+5. The database is created, csv files are downloaded and you will be redirected to the `/create` page for inputting a set number.

 ## Usage